shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-03-ScreenLayouts.md

 ```

 > #### Note
 > If you don't have this extension installed on any app, you can install with `shoutem install`.
-Add the screen through the builder, import the CSV file as described in the bottom of [Using cloud storage]({{ site.url }}/docs/extensions/my-first-extension/using-cloud-storage) chapter and run the preview.
-If you don't have any restaurants set up, you won't see anything in the preview.
+Add the screen through the builder, add a few CMS items (Restaurants), as described in [Using cloud storage]({{ site.url }}/docs/extensions/my-first-extension/using-cloud-storage), and run the preview.
+If you don't have any restaurants added, you won't see anything in the preview.

 By default, the layout will be the `List` screen.
 Switch to `Layout` and select **List with small images**.
 This is the result you should get: